How to Interpret Multiple Regression Results in Excel

 How to Interpret Multiple Regression Results in Excel Summary Output

-If you closely look at the upper portion of the regression output, you’ll get a table titled Regression Statistics as shown in the below screenshot.
+If you look at the upper portion of the regression output, you’ll see a table titled Regression Statistics as shown in the following image.

 How to Interpret Multiple Regression Results in Excel Regression Statistics Table

 • Multiple R (Correlation Coefficient): Multiple R refers to the degree of linear relationship among the variables.
-The following table may help you to understand the term better.
+The following table may help you to better understand the term.

 Value of Multiple R Refers to